When I tell people I’m a Somatic Sexologist, they always ask, “How did you get into that?

 What Makes My Approach Different?

-The Feral Connection Method ditches flashy sex tips and is designed for queer folks to transform sexual, religious, and childhood trauma into ease and pleasure.
+The Feral Connection Method ditches one size fits all sex tips.
+It’s designed for lesbians and queer femmes to transform sexual, religious, and childhood trauma into ease and pleasure.

 Backed By Science

-Trauma needs relational and experiential healing—not just talk.
+Trauma-informed isn’t the same as a Trauma Specialist.
+Trauma needs pacing, relational and experiential healing—not rehashing or digging.
 Our therapeutic relationship is the basis for healing.
 And in that, we practice intimacy skills together.
 This is called experiential learning, and it’s fastest way to create new neural pathways, which lead to long lasting transformation.
 I won’t just throw more tools at you to go try on your own. (that’s what chapGPT is for).

 Sapphic Centered